-ReBirth for iOS review
+ReBirth for iOS full review

 Essentially, ReBirth is a suite of sequencers – loop-playing machines that let you draw in notes while they’re playing.
 There are two bass synths and two drum machines.

 It’s easy to get started; load a demo song, click the Play button, then browse the patterns, and use the controls to edit the sound.

 After you’ve created some patterns, go into Song Mode and chain them together to build an arrangement.
 Even better, in Song Mode, if you hit the Record button and start moving the knobs around, your actions are captured.

 Further sonic variety can be added by using the onboard effects – a delay, distortion, compressor, and ReBirth’s famous PCF filter.
 Sadly, ReBirth doesn’t support any MIDI sync options, which is a shame – this would be a great way to jam alongside friends.

 Usually ‘old’ software is something to be avoided, but not in ReBirth’s case